VitaliiKhmelko/rocket-trip-calculator-frontend/README.md

 # Rocket Trip Calculator Frontend

-Angular application to allow users to track expenses during the trip.
+Angular application to allow users track their expenses during the trip.
 After the trip, each participator's expenses a tallied and money is exchanged.

 ## Development server